tanmayforgit/decider/README.md

 # Nayati
 Nayati is a Rails engine that helps in creating a clean and maintainable multi tenant Rails application.
-Creating multitenant application with Nayati allows you to have models that do just database talking and business logic gets handled by a layer I like to call 'Operation layer'.
+Creating multitenant application with Nayati allows you to have models that do just database talking and don't hold much business logic.
+Business logic gets handled by a layer I like to call 'Operation layer'.
 The sequence in which these operations get executed for a tenant is put in database.

 ## Installation
 Add this line to your application's Gemfile: